Buddy Reed: Texas Rangers

 On December 18, 2023, Reed signed a minor league contract with the Texas Rangers.
 While with the organization, he converted into a pitcher.
 In 20 appearances out of the bullpen for the rookie–level Arizona Complex League Rangers, Reed compiled a 2–2 record and 3.14 ERA with 38 strikeouts across 28 2/3 innings pitched.
 He was released by the Rangers organization on July 29, 2024.

 Gastonia Baseball Club

 On August 4, 2024, Reed signed with the Gastonia Baseball Club of the Atlantic League of Professional Baseball.
 In 2 games for the team, he allowed 6 runs on 5 hits with 2 strikeouts over 2 innings pitched.
 Reed was released by Gastonia on August 16.

 Mississippi Mud Monsters

 On March 13, 2025, Reed signed with the Mississippi Mud Monsters of the Frontier League.
 In 15 appearances for Mississippi, Reed compiled an 0-1 record and 1.83 ERA with 28 strikeouts and two saves across 19 2/3 innings pitched.

 Long Island Ducks

 On June 26, 2025, Reed was traded to the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made 23 appearances for Long Island, compiling a 1-0 record and 5.06 ERA with 21 strikeouts and five saves across 21 1/3 innings pitched.

+On April 8, 2026, Reed re-signed with the Ducks.
+In 17 appearances for Long Island, he struggled to an 0–1 record and 10.13 ERA with 21 strikeouts over 16 innings of work.

+Cleburne Railroaders

+On June 19, 2026, Reed was traded to the Cleburne Railroaders of the American Association of Professional Baseball to complete a previous transaction that saw Long Island acquire Chris Roller.

+Kansas City Monarchs

+On June 21, 2026, Reed signed with the Kansas City Monarchs of the American Association of Professional Baseball.

+Cleburne Railroaders (second stint)

+On August 19, 2026, Reed was traded to the Cleburne Railroaders of the American Association of Professional Baseball in exchange for Austin Krob.